abhyaasa/app/README.md

 - Question database entry in json or a compact custom format.
 The latter supports a number of options, including markdown text formatting, sequence questions (in which the answer is the next question), and tag ranges.

-- User choice of Devanagari or several Roman alphabet transliteration schemes for display of Sanscrit text.
+- User choice of Devanagari or several Roman alphabet transliteration schemes for display of Sanskrit text.

 - User selection of flash card decks from a library.